 - Apr 2015

-Our research on multi-modality CMOS biosensor array and its applications in synthetic biology research, drug development, chemical scanning, and personalized medicine receives press coverage at major media.
+Our research on multi-modality CMOS biosensor array and its applications in synthetic biology research, drug development, chemical scanning, and personalized medicine receives press coverage at EETimes and other major news media.

 We are combining CMOS microelectronics and living biological components to build hybrid "cyborg-like" systems for sensing, actuation, signal process, and biological synthesis.